-- Many immunizations expire each year and are required to be updated annually.
+- Some immunizations expire each year and are required to be updated annually.
 In addition, many immunization requirements are required in a series of tests or will require additional documentation when a test shows as positive.
 Students that have not updated their annual immunization requirements or have not completed a required immunization series can have their record flagged as "non-compliant".

 - Students can review the required immunization information provided by OHSU Student Health Services for more information about the required/missing items.

-- Many compliance requirements expire (like the BBP training) and must be updated annually.These are often modules in "Compass" that students need to review and provide a certificate of completion to show compliance with the item.
+- There are a few Compass compliance modules that are required to be updated annually.
+Students will need to review and provide a certificate of completion to show compliance with the required Compass module item.
 Students can review all required compliance requirements and complete the required modules in Compass.

-- Leave of Absence: Some immunization or compliance items must be redone when students return from a Leave of Absence but before the requirement officially "expires".
+- Leave of Absence: Some immunizations or compliance items must be redone when students return from a Leave of Absence but before the requirement officially "expires".
 This is due to the interruption in the program that the leave causes and returning students should be checking their record in American Databank as they prepare to return to school in order to ensure all items are updated.